VennapusaManoj1998/Building-a-Scalable-Spotify-Data-Pipeline-with-Snowflake-AWS-and-Python/README.md

 ![App Screenshot](https://github.com/VennapusaManoj1998/Data-Engineering/blob/main/Architecture.jpeg)

+## Key Components

+- **Apache NiFi:** Orchestrates the real-time flow of data, ensuring seamless integration and processing.

+- **AWS S3:** Provides scalable storage for the streamed data, enabling real-time access and storage.

+- **Snowflake:** Processes the data in real-time, leveraging Snowpipe for automatic data ingestion and processing.

+- **IAM (Identity and Access Management):** Manages permissions and access control for AWS services, ensuring secure and controlled data processing.

 ## Integrating Spotify Data with Snowflake and AWS

 **Register for Spotify Developer Account: Sign up for a Spotify developer account on their website to gain access to their API.**